MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 The University reserves the right to retain the original or one copy of any work executed and/or submitted by a student

-as part of the course including, but not limited to, drawings, models, designs, plans and specifications, essays,
+as part of the course including, but not limited to, drawings, [[models]], designs, plans and specifications, essays,

 programs, reports and theses, for any of the purposes designated in Student Rule 3.9.2.
 Such retention is not to affect